Samo mi se spava: Background and composition

 In interviews, Black had reported that he had made the song in April 2020 with the help of a Lebanese friend, Majed Kfoury.
-Putting the song away for years, after seeing Serbian artist Konstrakta win Pesma za Evroviziju '22 with "In corpore sano", he thought that he could send "Samo mi se spava" to the contest.
+In the Autumn of 2022, he took the song to the producer Benjamin Dunkerley, who added new production and sound design, recorded Serbian vocals, and ultimately prepared the master recording.
+After seeing Serbian artist Konstrakta win Pesma za Evroviziju '22 with "In corpore sano", he thought that he could send "Samo mi se spava" to the contest.

 According to Black, the song describes himself being isolated from the world.
 During the COVID-19 pandemic, he would become "very alienated from the world", only playing video games and watching anime in his bed during quarantine.
 He also stated that "the song talks about people needing to wake up, because evil multiplies when people keep their eyes closed to it.
 Only by waking up can it be defeated."

 Eurovision Song Contest

 Pesma za Evroviziju '23

 Pesma za Evroviziju '23 was the national final organised by RTS to select the Serbian entry for the Eurovision Song Contest 2023.
 The selection consisted of two semi-finals, each consisting of 16 songs each, held on 1 and 2 March 2023, respectively, and a final on 4 March 2023 that consisted of 16 songs.

 "Samo mi se spava" was selected to perform in the first semi-final in the eighth position.
 Heading into the contest, the song was considered among the favorites to win, topping polls on Eurovision fan-sites.
 After qualifying from the first semi-final in sixth place, the song was drawn to perform 10th in the final.
-In the final, the song was revealed to had scored a total of 20 points, with 10 points each coming from a public televote and a jury vote.
+In the final, the song was revealed to have scored a total of 20 points, with 10 points each coming from a public televote and a jury vote.
 At the end of the voting, it was revealed that the song had earned the most points, and had thus won the competition, therefore earning the Serbian spot for the Eurovision Song Contest 2023.